HenrikSamuelsson/course-nrf-connect-sdk-intermediate/README.md

 ### Content

 This lessons covers thread management and how to pass data between threads when using nRF Connect/Zephyr.
-There are two different execution contexts:

-1. Thread context
-2. Interrupt context

-Each associated with different usage and implications.
+There are two different execution contexts; thread context, and interrupt context, each associated with different usage and implications.

-Will cover:execution primitives, How threads ands interrupt handling co-exist.
-Then follows info on the life cycle of a thread and the scheduler.
+Will also cover execution primitives, and how threads ands interrupt handling co-exist.
+Then follows info on the life cycle of a thread, and the scheduler.
 Finally comes the topic of exchanging data between threads.

-Will be able to schedule application tasks and pass data between threads after taking this lesson.
+We will be able to schedule application tasks and pass data between threads after taking this lesson.

 ### Learning Objectives

-- Execution variants, along with their determinism and preemption nature.
+- Execution variants, with their determinism and preemption nature.
 - The thread life cycle.
 - Zephyr kernel options and scheduler.
 - Implications of adding subsystems and networks stacks to a application.
-- Application task scheduling using execution primitives and correct priority levels.
+- Task scheduling, execution primitives, and priority levels.
-- How to pass data using messages and FIFO's.
+- Passing data using messages and FIFO's.